 How to invest 100k in real estate?

 The simplest and most efficient approach to investing £100k in real estate for regular investors is investing in REITs.
-These come in pre-diversified portfolios, produce sizable returns in dividends, and remain highly liquid, especially in comparison to actual real estate properties.
+These come in pre-diversified portfolios, produce sizable returns in dividends, and remain highly liquid, especially compared to real estate properties.

 How to invest 100k in index funds and ETFs in the UK?